Allen Obando: Barcelona SC

 The following year, he was invited to represent Barcelona at a youth tournament in the Santo Domingo de los Tsáchilas Province, before helping the youth team win a tournament in Guayaquil, scoring in the final.
 Due to these performances, Obando was invited by then-vice-president Carlos Alfaro Moreno to move to Guayaquil and join the club permanently, which he did at the age of ten.
 He progressed well through the club's academy, establishing himself as a prolific goal-scorer, with then-manager Jorge Célico later stating that he was a player with "an impressive, promising future".

 Obando made his professional debut on 8 August 2022; with the score at 4–1 in an Ecuadorian Serie A match against Mushuc Runa, he was brought on as a substitute for Emmanuel Martínez with ten minutes remaining.
 Just seven minutes after entering the field, he stepped up to take a penalty kick awarded to Barcelona, but his shot was saved by goalkeeper Adonnis Pabón.

 The following year, it was reported that he was being scouted by the City Football Group, owners of English Premier League side Manchester City, among others.
 Later in the same year, journalist César Luis Merlo claimed that the group had launched a formal bid for Obando.
 Despite the interest, he remained with Barcelona, and made his next appearance for the club in a 1–1 draw with Independiente del Valle on 19 August, with Obando stating after the match that, despite "all the talk about [his] value, [he was] taking it easy and continuing to work because [he is] in Barcelona."

 In late September 2023, Carlos Alfaro Moreno, now president of Barcelona, stated that proposals had been exchanged between the club and an unnamed contact in European football.
 It was reported that the City Football Group were still interested in Obando, while German Bundesliga side Borussia Dortmund were now also being touted as suitors.
 On 25 September, he scored his first goal for the club, the equaliser in a 2–1 comeback win against Cuenca.
 The following month, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.

 On 25 March 2025 Obando signed for Major League Soccer club Inter Miami on loan with a purchase option.
 He would make his debut coming on as a substitute in a 1–1 draw against Toronto.

+NK Istra 1961

+On 17 February 2026, Obando was loaned to Croatian Football League club NK Istra 1961 for the rest of the season.

+C.D.
+Nacional

+On 17 August 2026, Obando was loaned out to Primeira Liga club C.D.
+Nacional.